 - 1 jalapeno

 - Wash and clean fresh cilantro.
 Slit Jalapenos, deseed them if you wish.
 Peel Garlic.
 In a blender/mixer grinder, add cooked chickpeas, coriander leaves, stilted jalapenos, garlic, salt, tahini sauce, and lemon juice.
 Grind it until it becomes soft and smooth, without any visible chunks.

 Serving Suggestions for Cilantro Jalapeno Hummus:

-2. We love to have as a spread for our bread in the breakfast time.
+2. We love to have a spread for our bread at breakfast time.

 1. Instead of green leaves, experiment and enjoy with any other herbs.